 Easy spice cake mix cookies made with 3 main ingredients in just 20 minutes.
 These delicious cookies have crisp edges, a soft inside and are filled with the perfect spice flavor.

 These spice cake mix cookies are the perfect fall or winter treat.
 Especially when you’re looking for something that doesn’t require a lot of time.
 These are made in one bowl with only 3 main ingredients and done in just 20 minutes.
 They are also perfect for a beginner baker.
 My 9 year old loves making all types of cake mix cookies.
+We make these and my snickerdoodle cake mix cookies every year during the holiday season.

 They are soft in the inside, crisp around the edges and perfectly spiced in the middle.
 I love rolling the dough balls in cinnamon sugar, it adds the perfect addition.
 Not only are they the perfect treat for fall or Thanksgiving, but these spice cookies would be great to take to a cookie exchange around Christmas time.
 So easy and delicious!